4 years full-time (plus optional placement year)

 You'll be supported by a professional skills module, building on the expertise developed in Years 1 and 2.
 You'll work with a team to develop a talk and academic poster to be given at a conference at the end of the year.

-Choose three of the following modules:
+You will choose three of the following modules:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.